Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Integrated Design Example

 Using the calculated LOPA parameter values, the design region (\ref{eq:design-constraint}) and boundary (\ref{eq:design-boundary}) are defined by:

 where the design boundary is defined when the equality holds.
 The contour lines for the RRF in (\ref{eq:Contour-Lines}) are defined by:

 for different values $C$ of the RRF.
 The design region as well as the contour lines are plotted in Figure \ref{fig:RRF-Contour}.
-The minimum RRF achievable for a perfectly secured safety system is 126.
 We note that as we approach the design boundary, either by increasing $P[A_S]$ or $P[A_{BS}]$, the RRF rapidly increases such that it is not possible to plot the contour lines in this region in a visible way.
-The design in this region is very sensitive to input variations (i.e., a very small variation in probabilities will results in a very large change in RRF).
+The design in this region is very sensitive to input variations (i.e., a very small variation in probabilities will result in a very large change in RRF).
 Therefore, the design point should be selected as far as possible from the design boundary.
 To further illustrate the increase in RRF, Figure \ref{fig:RRF-3d} is a 3D plot for the RRF as it varies with both $P[A_S]$ and $P[A_{BS}]$.
 It should be evident from the 3D plot that for small values of $P[A_S]$, The function gradient is smaller, resulting in a less-sensitive design to probability variations.
 At larger values of $P[A_S]$ near the design boundary, the RRF increases exponentially with $P[A_{BS}]$.
 These results could be verified by calculating the gradient of (\ref{eq:LOPA-Symbolic-CPS-COMPONENTS}).

-To proceed with the design process, we pick the point $P[A_S] = 0.003$ as a reasonable probability value for SIS direct attack failure that is away from the steepest ascent region in figure \ref{fig:RRF-3d}.
+To proceed with the design process, we pick the point $P[A_S] = 0.003$ as a reasonable probability value for SIS direct attack failure that is away from the steepest ascent region in Figure \ref{fig:RRF-3d}.
 We now need to choose a practical value of $P[A_{BS}]$ that results in an achievable target RRF.
 With the help of Figure \ref{fig:RRF-Contour} and contour lines, $P[A_S]=0.003$ intersects the contour line for RRF = 500 at $P[A_{BS}]=0.0426$.
 Alternatively, the value of $P[A_{BS}]$ could be obtained from (\ref{eq:controu-cstr}) by setting $C=500$ and $P[A_S]=0.003$.
 The design point (0.003, 0.0426, 500) is indicated in Figure \ref{fig:RRF-Contour} and \ref{fig:RRF-3d}.
-The design and verification of the SIS then resumes according to IEC 61511 to develop an embedded system architecture that satisfies the combined CLOPA requirement: RRF $ \geq 500$, $P[A_S] \leq 0.003$, and $P[A_{BS}] \leq 0.0426$.
-The SIS design and verification steps repeat iteratively until the proposed architecture satisfies the requirement.
+The design and verification of the SIF then resumes according to IEC 61511 to develop an architecture $\mathcal{A}$ that satisfies the combined CLOPA requirement: RRF $ \geq 500$, $P[A_S] \leq 0.003$, and $P[A_{BS}] \leq 0.0426$.
+The detailed design and verification of SIF are outside the scope of the paper (refer to to \cite{IEC61511} for more details).
+To complete the case study, we will assume the design engineer came up with an architecture $\mathcal{A}$ that was verified using vendor data, resulting in reliability $\text{RRF}_v = 600$, with a design margin from the required $\text{RRF}=500$.